Keep parm & carry on: what’s in a name?

 Do we shorten it because it’s hard to spell?

-The research also found that 45 percent of Australians are spelling chicken parmigiana incorrectly, with a further 11 percent admitting they have no clue where to even start when spelling it.
+The research also found that 45 percent of Australians are spelling chicken parmigiana incorrectly.
+A further 11 percent admit they have no clue where to even start when spelling it.
 Some alternate ways Aussies are spelling the dish include:

 What’s in your parma?
 (Yes, we went there)